ungureancatalina/UBB--FMI/AN_2/SEM_2/MPP/README.md

 ### Requirements

 - Java 17+
+- .NET 9 SDK (preview or latest stable)
 - JavaFX SDK (set in your IDE)
 - An IDE like IntelliJ IDEA or VS Code
+- Visual Studio 2022 or later / VS Code with C# extension
 - PostgreSQL installed and running

 ### Steps